ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 this case, explicitly calling destructor is needed.
 It is reasonable because that you take the role of comiler here.

-## only destructor be declared as private or protected
+## only destructor declared as private or protected

 It can force the class only can be allocate dynamically.
 That is object can only be created by new().
 Object